NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
          See `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
   .. [#] If CoolingAirflowCFM not provided, defaults to 360 cfm/ton.
-  .. [#] If AirflowDefectRatio is not zero, CoolingAirflowCFM is the same as InstalledAirflow in the above equation.
   .. [#] If CrankcaseHeaterPowerWatts not provided, defaults to 10 W per ton of rated cooling capacity per RESNET MINHERS Addendum 82.

 .. _hvac_cooling_room_ac: